2lstudios-mc/DeluxeBans/README.md

-# Bukkit Boilerplate
+# DeluxeBans

-Sample project to create Plugins for Bukkit.
+Simple and advanced plugin to manage bans.